Houston Creates Most of America's Top Jobs

 - Healthcare Technicians

-The higest percentage of job growth in the Houston and Gulf Coast region of Texas are among an intesting list that is different from the rest of Texas and the US.
-One third of the fastest growing jobs are expected in occur in Education.
-Jobs increasing most rapidly through 2018 include:
+The highest percentage of job growth in the Gulf Coast Region are among an interesting list that is different from the rest of Texas and America.One-third of the fastest growing jobs are expected in occur in Education!
+Predictions of the most jobs to come include:

-2. Network Systems & Data Communications Analysts - IT
+2. Network Systems & Data Communications Analysts in IT

 3. Petroleum Engineers